Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 Christian Hampson Link

 Jennifer Harrison teaches various undergraduate courses in the Humanities and Social Sciences department, with a special emphasis on American women’s history and culture.
 She is the course lead for the University's American Women and Founding Fathers courses.
-She has taught first-year experience and humanities courses for Purdue Global (formerly Kaplan University) for over 15 years.
+She has taught first-year experience and humanities courses for Purdue Global for over 15 years.
 She started her academic career as a Disabilities Coordinator and American History instructor prior to joining Purdue Global.

 Education: MA, University of Richmond